Communication Major or Minor

 Another marketable minor is Economics.
 It has direct applications for business and industry.
 Individuals with knowledge of communication and economics are sought after by employers.

-If you are interested in a career in information science, information architecture, or information technology you should consider the Communication major and the Information Resources minor.
+If you are interested in a career in information science, information architecture, or information technology you should consider the Communication major and the Information Science & Technology Minor.

 If you are interested in health careers, in particular, health care administration, you should consider a major in Communication and a Minor in Health Care Administration.